demisto/content/Packs/Flashpoint/Integrations/Ignite/README.md

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
 2. Search for Flashpoint Ignite.
 3. Click **Add instance** to create and configure a new integration instance.
-4. To fetch Ignite Alerts refer to the section ["Configuration for fetching Ignite Alerts as an XSOAR Incident".](#configuration-for-fetching-ignite-alerts-as-an-xsoar-incident)
+4. To fetch Ignite alerts, refer to the section ["Configuration for fetching Ignite Alerts as a Cortex XSOAR Incident"](#configuration-for-fetching-ignite-alerts-as-a-cortex-xsoar-incident).
-5. To fetch Ignite Alerts refer to the section ["Configuration for fetching Ignite Compromised Credentials as an XSOAR Incident".](#configuration-for-fetching-ignite-compromised-credentials-as-an-xsoar-incident)
+5. To fetch Ignite compromised credentials, refer to the section ["Configuration for fetching Ignite Compromised Credentials as a Cortex XSOAR Incident"](#configuration-for-fetching-ignite-compromised-credentials-as-a-cortex-xsoar-incident).

     | **Parameter** | **Description** | **Required** |